lio972/sublime-text-community-packages/LaTeX/README.txt

 closed upon clicking one line, but you can reopen it via the "showTeXErrors" command.

+A "build system" profile is also provided; you can run pdflatex by hitting the standard F7 key (or whatever you use to build stuff) as well, but error detection is very flaky.
+Consider this experimental for the time being, and use the "texify" command instead.

 ###Requirements

 * MiKTeX distribution at <http://www.miktex.org>; I have ver.
 2.7; ver.
 2.8 also works